solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     into a container and pushed to the target registry.
 It should also now be deployed to the AKS cluster in the `keda` namespace.

-# Hands on Lab: Securing Azure Function Apps
+# Hands-on Lab: Securing Azure Function Apps

 In the previous function apps the connection information was embedded into the function app code.
 As was covered in the traditional deployment